Consequentialism: Motive consequentialism

-Another consequentialist version is motive consequentialism, which looks at whether the state of affairs that results from the motive to choose an action is better or at least as good as each alternative state of affairs that would have resulted from alternative actions.
+Another consequentialist application view is motive consequentialism, which looks at whether the state of affairs that results from the motive to choose an action is better or at least as good as each alternative state of affairs that would have resulted from alternative actions.
 This version gives relevance to the motive of an act and links it to its consequences.
 An act can therefore not be wrong if the decision to act was based on a right motive.
 A possible inference is that one can not be blamed for mistaken judgments if the motivation was to do good.

-Negative consequentialism

-Most consequentialist theories focus on promoting some sort of good consequences.
-However, negative utilitarianism lays out a consequentialist theory that focuses solely on minimizing bad consequences.

-One major difference between these two approaches is the agent's responsibility.
-Positive consequentialism demands that we bring about good states of affairs, whereas negative consequentialism requires that we avoid bad ones.
-Stronger versions of negative consequentialism will require active intervention to prevent bad and ameliorate existing harm.
-In weaker versions, simple forbearance from acts tending to harm others is sufficient.
-An example of this is the slippery-slope argument, which encourages others to avoid a specified act on the grounds that it may ultimately lead to undesirable consequences.

-Often "negative" consequentialist theories assert that reducing suffering is more important than increasing pleasure.
-Karl Popper, for example, claimed that "from the moral point of view, pain cannot be outweighed by pleasure."
-(While Popper is not a consequentialist per se, this is taken as a classic statement of negative utilitarianism.)
-When considering a theory of justice, negative consequentialists may use a statewide or global-reaching principle: the reduction of suffering (for the disadvantaged) is more valuable than increased pleasure (for the affluent or luxurious).